News and Events Menu

 Unfortunately, her rare form of cancer was undeterred.
 After two years of chemotherapy, she relapsed.

-McDaniel referred her to his colleague at the O’Neal Comprehensive Cancer Center at the University of Alabama at Birmingham, Amitkumar Mehta, M.D., director of the lymphoma program and medical director of the O’Neal Cancer Center’s Clinical Trials Office.
+McDaniel referred her to his colleague at the UAB O’Neal Comprehensive Cancer Center, Amitkumar Mehta, M.D., director of the lymphoma program and medical director of the O’Neal Cancer Center’s Clinical Trials Office.
 Mehta performed advanced genetic analysis of her lymphoma and determined that Lonon was eligible for a novel treatment being evaluated in a Phase I clinical trial.

 Road trips